-3.1.2.
-Main reasons if the mean issuing time for Part A Certificates (restricted to these mentioned in Annex E and after having received all necessary information), was more than the 4 months foreseen in Article 12(1) of the Safety Directive
+- 3.1.1.
+Reasons for updating/amending Part A Certificates (e.g. variation in type of service, extent of traffic, size of company) - Not applicable in 2007. - 3.1.2.
+Main reasons if the mean issuing time for Part A Certificates (restricted to these mentioned in Annex E and after having received all necessary information), was more than the 4 months foreseen in Article 12(1) of the Safety Directive - Not happened in 2007